Houssem Louati: Career

 On 16 September 2020, Louati moved to Saudi Second Division side Al-Riyadh on a one-year contract; he reunited with former Ansar teammate El Hadji Malick Tall.
 Louati scored six goals during the 2020–21 season.
 After returning to Tunisia, where he played for US Tataouine during the 2021–22 Tunisian Ligue Professionnelle 1, Louati moved back to Ansar in July 2022.
+In April 2023, he moved to Bourj.

+In June 2024, it was announced that Louati would remain for two more years in the Lebanese league, this time with Safa.